deepik27/simple-toolchain-20210602121701501/README_For_SaaS.md

 ----- | -----
 starter | Starter4Iot

-- To change the user name or password that is used by the app, edit the values that are specified for the `APP_USER` and `APP_PASSWORD` environment variables.
+- To change the user name or password that is used by the app, edit the values that are specified for the `APP_USER` and the `APP_PASSWORD` environment variables.

 - To remove authentication, set both the `APP_USER` and `APP_PASSWORD` environment variables to 'none'.